-Park entry: It’s free to enter all parts of the East MacDonnell Ranges.
-There are no park passes required.
-However, camping fees apply if you wish to camp in Trephina Gorge or any other place.
+Park entry: A Parks Pass is required to enter the East MacDonnell Ranges.
+Camping fees also apply if you wish to camp in Trephina Gorge or any other place.

 Phone reception: There is very limited phone reception out in the East MacDonnell Ranges.
 It starts to fade after you pass Emily and Jessie Gaps Reserve and you definitely won’t get any reception at Trephina Gorge.
 Ross River Resort has Wi-Fi at extra cost and limited Optus coverage.

 Road conditions: Ross Highway is sealed all the way out to the Ross River Resort.
 It’s in good condition and is a regular two lane highway until just before Corroboree Rock.
 From there onwards, the sealed highway becomes a narrow single lane road but is still in good condition.
 Some of the attractions such as Trephina Gorge is accessed on unsealed rods.
 Conditions change after heavy rain, so you should check the current status before heading out.

 Fuel: The only access to fuel is at Ross River Resort.
 However, you shouldn’t need to refuel if you’re coming from Alice Springs and just heading to Trephina Gorge and back for the day or weekend.
 But if you’re planning further trips out to Ruby Gap and Arltunga, you can fill up at Ross River Resort.